nrwl/nx/docs/nx-cloud/reference/custom-steps.md

           input2: 'value2'
 ```

+{% callout type="note" title="Recommendation on Using Inputs vs. Env" %}
+While you can use both env and inputs to pass values to custom steps, it is recommended to use inputs as they offer validation support, whereas env does not.
+{% /callout %}

 ### Validating Custom Steps

 Just like launch templates, you should validate your custom steps to ensure they are defined correctly.
-Use the `nx-cloud validate` command with the `--stepFile` flag to do this:
+In your CI pipeline, use the `nx-cloud validate` command with the `--stepFile` flag to ensure nobody merges in invalid changes to your step:

 ```shell
 nx-cloud validate --workflow-file=./.nx/workflows/custom-steps.yaml --stepFile